OriginProtocol/origin-dollar-docs/security-and-risks/asset-risk.md

 **Bug Bounties**

 Bug bounties are granted at the full discretion of Origin Protocol.
 The rewards range in size from **$100** for minor issues to **$250,000** for major vulnerabilities.
+Currently, the bounty program only applies to OUSD and not other products from Origin.

 {% hint style="warning" %}
 In order to be eligible for a bug bounty, you must follow the rules of Responsible Disclosure outlined below.